AyrianaWoW/FishingBuddy-AyrianaWoW/README.md

 This github is NOT compatible with the Github Addons Manager.
 Please only install these manually if you choose to do so!

+Make sure all files in the main folder are in a folder called 'FishingBuddy' All other folders (OutfitDisplayFrame, FB_ folders) should be loaded as separate addons/modules from outside of the main FishingBuddy folder.
+If this seems complicated, just use the main version on the Turtle WoW wiki instead!

 Absolututely NO support for errors, glitches, or otherwise will be provided!